 Legal and compliance requirements are the cornerstones of corporate governance programs.
-Yet tracking the multitude of historical and emerging state, federal and international laws and regulations that affect your data decisions can be a monumental task that even the most robust law departments aren’t prepared for.
-Consider leveraging SaaS software to keep your Risk, Compliance and Legal staff current on the latest citation changes to these nuanced instructions.
+Yet tracking the multitude of historical and emerging state, federal, and international laws and regulations that affect your data decisions can be a monumental task that even the most robust law departments aren’t prepared for.
+That’s why we strongly advise our clients to consider leveraging SaaS records retention software to keep your Risk, Compliance, and Legal staff current on the latest citation changes to these nuanced instructions.
 These tools empower you to defensibly destroy and cleanse costly data no longer useful to your organization.

 With the right records retention tool we can decommission legacy systems, identify and refine workflows related to our information life cycle, know where our information lives, reduce risk and help our employees enjoy working with their information resources.